OSLC/oslc-adapter-jama/README.md

 `mvn --version`
 - Install Java JDK 8 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - Make sure that the environment variable JAVA\_HOME is pointing to the JDK and not the JRE folder.
 JAVA\_HOME should be pointing for example to *C:\Program Files\Java\jdk1.8.0_02*.
 Instructions to set JAVA\_HOME depending of your OS are [here](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t)
+- If you choose to run the OSLC API on a different port than 8080, change the port in in [config.properties](src/main/resources/config.properties) and in [pom.xml](pom.xml) in `<server.port>8080</server.port>`

 **Configuration to enable OAuth (optional)**

-- Skip this section if you want to launch the adapter without OAuth authentication
+- Skip this section if you want to launch the OSLC API without OAuth authentication
 - **Choose to enable OAuth authentication (e.g. isOauthEnabled = true)** in [config.properties](src/main/resources/config.properties)
 - OSLC Jama API uses its own consumerstore.
 You can use an existing one by downloading on your machine [jamaOAuthStore.xml](jamaOAuthStore.xml).
 This consumerstore already contains a consumer named *magicdraw* having *testkey* as key and *testsecret* as secret.
 The secret is encrypted in *jamaOAuthStore.xml*.
 - If you prefer to create a new consumerstore with different consumer credentials, you can modify and run [ConsumerStoreCreator.java](src\main\java\com\jama\oslc\web\ConsumerStoreCreator.java)